Refuge Under His Wings

 One day as the harvest wrapped up, Naomi told Ruth the plan.
 It was a risky plan that included Boaz buying her land and acquiring the land; he would receive Ruth as his wife.
 According to custom, any children born from their union would carry on Elimelech's house and line.
 Another closer relative had first rights to purchase the land, but Naomi knew that Boaz was a faithful man of God, and she believed he’d do the right thing.

 Naomi instructed Ruth, “Go to the threshing floor after dark.
 When Boaz has enjoyed the evening and has fallen asleep, lay down at his feet and uncover them by pulling back his blanket.
 Stay there.
 The rest is up to him.”
-It might seem like a rather strange way to propose a land and marriage offer, but Naomi was confident that Boaz would get the hint.

 It’s a funny way to ask someone to marry you, but Naomi knew Boaz would get the picture.
 Ruth must have told her about Boaz’s answer to her question about his good favor.
 Now she asked him to serve as God’s instrument once again and spread his wings of refuge around Ruth to provide both her with safety, security, and sustenance.
 And he did.